faithkelaher/A3project/README.md

 * [launch](#setup)

 ## Introduction
 My kids math game was made using the creative coding platfrom Scratch.
 I chose to use this method as it provided me with excellent entry level skill to the world of coding.
-This is a trianing project method to teach year 7 kids or individuals with the basic skill level of math. the math presented is aligned with the essential cognitive,moter and other skills across this specifc age group.
+This is a trianing project method to teach year 7 kids or individuals with the basic skill level of math to solve a range of math equations through an interactive game.
+The math presented is aligned with the essential cognitive,moter and other skills across this specifc age group.

 ## Technologies
-I used the creative coding platfrom scratch,that provided me with different
+I used the creative coding platfrom scratch